jacobdbt2100/SQL-Data-Analytics/README.md

 - Subqueries and CTEs (Common Table Expressions)
   - A `subquery` is a query nested inside another query.
 A `correlated subquery` is a subquery that depends on the outer query.
 It runs once for each row returned by the outer query.
   - A `CTE` (Common Table Expression) is a temporary named result set that can be referenced within a SQL query.
 It makes complex queries easier to read and manage — especially when using subqueries or recursion.
+A `recursive CTE` is a CTE that refers to itself to handle hierarchical or sequential data, such as organization charts, family trees, or folder structures.

 **Example Queries**: